Course No: INFO.3850-061; SIS Class Nbr: 3327; SIS Term: 2840

 This course will present an overview of the issues related to information security from a computer and computer network perspective.
 We will cover the threats to the information security infrastructure with a focus on the detection and prevention of them.
 We will discuss protection of PCs, servers, associated computer services (e.g. network, browsers) and data (e.g. file systems, email) through a "defense in depth" or "layered" approach.
 We will review major software packages, hardware devices, accepted technical and administrative practices that contribute to information security.
 The vulnerabilities and hardening of major operating systems such as Linux and Microsoft Windows will be discussed.
 The material is technical in nature however no systems administration or software development experience is assumed.
 Solid familiarity with the use of the Internet and computers is required and some knowledge of TCP/IP would be helpful.

-Related Programs: B.S. in Information Technology, A.S. in Information Technology, B.S. in Information Technology: Business Minor Option, B.S. in Information Technology - Second Degree, Certificate in Security Management & Homeland Security
+Related Programs: Certificate in Security Management & Homeland Security, B.S. in Information Technology, A.S. in Information Technology, B.S. in Information Technology: Business Minor Option, Certificate in Networking & Security, B.S. in Information Technology - Second Degree

 Every effort has been made to ensure the accuracy of the information presented in this catalog.
 However, the Division of Graduate, Online & Professional Studies reserves the right to implement new rules and regulations and to make changes of any nature to its program, calendar, procedures, standards, degree requirements, academic schedules (including, without limitations, changes in course content and class schedules), locations, tuition and fees.
 Whenever possible, appropriate notice of such changes will be given before they become effective.

 The registration period for this course has ended.